sudheeshkatkam/nlpclass-fall2013/site/assignments/a3ngrams.md

 {% highlight scala %}
 val alice = trainer.train(fileTokens("alice.txt"))
-alice.sentenceProb("at last came a little bird , so there was that .".split(" ").toVector)
+alice.sentenceProb("the last came a little bird , so there was that .".split(" ").toVector)
-// -40.994921232755416
+// -41.39217559191104
 alice.sentenceProb("so there was that .".split(" ").toVector)
 // -19.451400403614677
-alice.sentenceProb("at last came a little bird .".split(" ").toVector)
+alice.sentenceProb("the last came a little bird .".split(" ").toVector)
 // -Infinity
 {% endhighlight %}

-> **Written Answer (b):** Why is the probability of "so there was that ." lower than that of "at last came a little bird , so there was that ."?
+> **Written Answer (b):** Why is the probability of "so there was that ." lower than that of "the last came a little bird , so there was that ."?

-> **Written Answer (c):** Why does "at last came a little bird ." have a zero probability (negative infinity in log-space)?
-Why did this zero not drive the probability of "at last came a little bird , so there was that ." to zero as well?
+> **Written Answer (c):** Why does "the last came a little bird ." have a zero probability (negative infinity in log-space)?
+Why did this zero not drive the probability of "the last came a little bird , so there was that ." to zero as well?

 You can also use your trained models to generate random sentences: